Querying API Traffic Analytics

 If you were to plot this result as a bar chart, it would look something like this:

-We can use the same endpoint to calculate trends in a very flexible manner.
+We can use the same query to calculate trends in a very flexible manner.
 For example, let's adjust the query above in order to analyze the API traffic for each of these APIs, for each day, in order to get an better understanding of their trend.
 First, we should remove the redundant metrics (errors and latency).
-Next, we need to adjust the resolution from "YEARS" to "DAYS", given that we query a week of data, I would expect 7 results for each API.
-The response will be a flat list of all data, using a simple tool like this I can convert it to CSV and run a simple transpose in excel.
+Next, we need to adjust the resolution from "YEARS" to "DAYS".
+Given that we are querying a week of data, we would expect 7 results for each API.
+The response will be a flat list of all data.
+Using a simple tool, we can convert the data to CSV and run a simple transpose in Excel.
 Here is an example of the request and response:

 {